-The course is part of the Master program in economics and is open to master students of related programs, e.g. in marketing, management, social economics, as well as exchange students.
+The course is part of the Masters program in economics and is open to master students of related programs, e.g. in marketing, management, social economics, as well as exchange students.
 Participants need to have a solid knowledge of microeconomics and game theory, that is at least of the level obtained by passing the compulsory master lectures Microeconomics and Game Theory (see modules handbook of the MSE for details on the taught material in these classes).

 Organization & Literature

-Slides for the lecture will typically be made available one week ahead on StudOn.
-The password for the course will be announced in the second lecture.
+A script for the lecture will be made available on a weekly basis on StudOn.
 The course is completely in English (lectures, exercises, and the exam).
-Instead of a textbook students will read 1-2 research articles per week, which will be announced in a reading list accompanying the lecture units.
+Instead of a textbook students are required to read 1-2 research articles per week, which will be announced in a reading list accompanying the lecture units.

 The grading is based on a final exam (90 minutes) at the end of the term covering the topics discussed in the lectures and exercises.
 The exam has to be passed in order to pass the class.
 The format of the final exam is yet to be determined.
 We keep you updated on any developments on StudOn.
 By passing the course Master students receive 5 ECTS points.
 Feel free to ask further questions regarding the course content or the organizational details.
-Please send any inquiries to Edmund Baker.
+Please send any inquiries to Dr. Michael Seebauer or Benjamin Buschmann.